mochji/synapsea/README.md

 the '**lnn.binarystep**' function has 2 parameters: x (the number you want to put into the binary step function) and derivative (if you want the derivative of the binary step function). if the derivative parameter is true it returns x put into the derivative of the binary step function and if it's false it returns x put into the binary step function.

-the '**lnn.softmax**' function has 2 parameters: x (the number you want to put into the softmax function) and derivative (if you want the derivative of the softmax function). if the derivative parameter is true it returns x put into the derivative of the softmax function and if it's false it returns x put into the softmax function.
+the '**lnn.softmax**' function has 2 parameters: x (the table you want to put into the softmax function) and derivative (if you want the derivative of the softmax function). if the derivative parameter is true it returns x put into the derivative of the softmax function and if it's false it returns x put into the softmax function.

 ### NOTE:
 there is a linear activation function 'linear' but you don't need a function for that.